-- Redoubling our commitments to diversifying our workforce, especially at the highest levels, and supporting ethnic minority career progression.
+- Redoubling our commitments to diversifying our volunteers and our workforce, especially at the highest levels, and supporting ethnic minority career progression.
 This will include publishing updated statistics to measure progress.

 - Reaffirming that we have zero tolerance of harassment and bullying, and to any form of racist abuse or collusion with racist abuse.
 Also introducing mandatory anti-racism training alongside existing unconscious-bias and structural racism training.

 - Commissioning a guide to ally-ship from recognised BAME leader(s) in this field for those who work at Tate to help us shape positive practice in our sector.

 - Continuing our work to diversify our collection and exhibitions, as well as finding new opportunities to amplify the voices and creativity of Black artists.

 Some of these actions will have immediate effects, while others will take longer to accomplish, so we must hold ourselves accountable for maintaining this focus in the long term.
 In setting out these commitments, we also want to acknowledge that we do not have all the answers and have not always got things right in the past, and we will continue to educate ourselves and listen to others.

 With thanks to our BAME Staff Network for their recommendations, we wanted to begin by sharing some causes and organisations below whose work and expertise we can all learn from.
 This is a brief selection and not meant as a complete list, but a starting point...

 - A national heritage centre dedicated to collecting, preserving and celebrating the histories of African and Caribbean people in Britain.